lewisallenf/my-local-repo/README.md

 correct.

-you got -2 seconds to unfuck yourslef.
+you got -2 seconds to unfuck yourself.